tomtitchener/RealSimpleMusic/README.md

 TBD:

-* Standardize synthesis of tempo span on pattern for volume and pan spans.

-* Generate continuous tempo meta events for track 0.

-* Tempo unit should always have numerator of 1, denominator that is a power of 2.

-* Add fractional dynamics controls so you can swell up and down on a single note.

-* Allocate durations for continuous controls to accelerate rate of change over time, e.g. Fibonacci.
-  Current strategy is to evenly divide into finest grain Midi time resolution (tick).

 * Bugs:
   - Articulations need to be proportional in a way that doesn't sound odd.

-* Validate continuous control behavior in both Midi and Lilypond renderings.
-  Add behaviors to voices in canons, including accents:
-  - Crescendo/Decrescendo (per voice)
-  - PanUp/PanDown (per voice)
-  - Accelerando/Ritardando (all voices)
-  Add behaviors to all voices together:
-  - Accelerando/Ritardando.
+* Incomplete Features:
+  - render tempos in Lilypond

+* Tests:
+  - articulations render in midi (canon examples, by hand)
+  - tempo changes render in midi  (canon examples, by hand)
+  - tempo changes render in Lilypond (canon examples, by hand)
+  - properties for spans, dur, dyn, pan, tempo.

+* Validate tempo input:
+  - unit should always have numerator of 1, denominator that is a power of 2.
+  - combination of unit and bpm should not exceed tick resolution, or maybe not come within 10x tick resolution.

+* Add fractional dynamics controlst to swell up and down on a single note.

+* Allocate durations and values continuous controls to accelerate rate of change over time, e.g. Fibonacci.

 * Automatic cleff disposition:
   - add 8vb/8va.

-* Score controls
-  - Lilypond rendering for all tempos with rhythms

 * Expand Instrument
   - Need additional attributes:  range, family, staff (Viola, DrumStaff vs. RhythmicStaff